 The Red Garland Quintet With John Coltrane – Dig It!
 (1962)

 You might think because these are outtakes culled from three different sessions, that this would be a waste.
 You would be an idiot.
-Red Garland elevates almost all of these tracks into something worth hearing: how he plays with a single note on “Billie’s Bounce” (echoed by Arthur Taylor’s intrusion during his solo and George Joyner afterwards) and how he brings his solo to climax on “Lazy Mae” in a similar fashion (and even ignoring that, his playing on that track is so gorgeously twilight-y); how he inspires the Feelies two decades later on “Crazy Rhythm”, who would name their debut album (I’m being facetious, but given how Garland speeds through it, you could actually believe it were true).
+Red Garland elevates almost all of these tracks into something worth hearing: how he plays with a single note on “Billie’s Bounce” (echoed by Arthur Taylor’s intrusion during his solo and George Joyner afterwards) and how he brings his solo to climax on “Lazy Mae” in a similar fashion (and even ignoring that, his playing on that track is so gorgeously twilight-y); how he inspires the Feelies two decades later on “Crazy Rhythm”, who would name their debut album after it (I’m being facetious, but given how Garland speeds through it, you could actually believe it were true).
 Only “CTA” is mild, but Art Taylor saves it.
 Truthfully, I came here for John Coltrane, was surprised to see Donald Byrd on the tracklist and remembered neither once everything was said and done.

 John Coltrane & Don Cherry – The Avant-Garde (1966)